bevans2000/bevans2000.github.io/content/_index.md

 {{% blocks/lead color="primary" %}}
-The MarsSim project is an Open Source that provides an automated simualtion of life on Mars for Settlers.
-[MarsSim](https://mars-sim.github.com))
+The MarsSim is an Open Source project that provides an automated simulation of life on Mars for Settlers.

-The simualtion has the following features.
+The simulation has the following features.
 {{% /blocks/lead %}}